-Down syndrome, or Trisomy 21, is the most common genetic disorder due to a chromosomal abnormality.
+Down syndrome, or Trisomy 21, is the most common genetic disorder caused by a chromosomal abnormality.
 The presence of three copies of chromosome 21, rather than the usual two, leads to characteristic facial features, developmental delay, intellectual disability, and impaired immune function.
 Down syndrome is also associated with an increased risk of congenital heart defects, epilepsy, leukemia, and other diseases.
 Approximately 20% of all patients with Down syndrome have an associated musculoskeletal condition.
 The main effects of Down syndrome on the musculoskeletal systems are due to ligament laxity, excessive joint flexibility, and loss of muscle tone.
-Beyond generalized laxity and hypotonia, musculoskeletal manifestations of Down syndrome include cervical spine instability, hip subluxation, patellofemoral instability, scoliosis, and foot conditions such as pes planus.
+Beyond generalized laxity and hypotonia, musculoskeletal manifestations of Down syndrome include cervical spine instability, hip subluxation, patellofemoral instability, scoliosis, and flatfoot deformity (also known as pes planus or pes planovalgus).

 Structure and Function

 Trisomy 21 is usually due to duplication of one of the parental copies of chromosome 21 (most commonly the mother’s).
-This occurs due to failure of the diploid chromosome to separate during meiosis (termed “nondisjunction”) into haploid gametes.
-In rare cases, the Down syndrome is due to a chromosomal translocation.
+This occurs due to failure of the diploid chromosome to separate into haploid gametes during meiosis (termed “nondisjunction”).
+In rare cases, Down syndrome is due to a chromosomal translocation.

 The ligament laxity and excessive joint flexibility seen in Down syndrome likely arise from the production of abnormal or excess Type VI collagen.
-Type VI collagen production is encoded by a gene found on the 21st chromosome.
+The production of Type VI collagen is encoded by a gene found on the 21st chromosome.

 There is an increased incidence of polyarticular rheumatoid factor-negative arthritis in children with Down syndrome.
 This typically causes erosive changes of the small joints of the hands and wrists.
 The mechanism of this arthropathy is not known.

 Most patients with Down syndrome have some degree of intellectual disability.
-Hearing and vision problems are fairly common, as is the incidence of epilepsy.
+Hearing and vision problems are fairly common; the incidence of epilepsy is also elevated.

 Congenital heart disease is common in individuals with Down syndrome.
-This usually takes the form of some type of septal defect, although valve pathology may be seen, and even more serious defects such as tetralogy of Fallot.
-Hypothyroidism, type 1 diabetes mellitus, and duodenal atresia are also seen in higher prevalence in patients with Down syndrome.
-Leukemia is also more prevalent in these patients, as is the overall occurrence of infection.
-This can also lead to higher surgical site infection rates than seen in the general population.
+This usually takes the form of a septal defect, although valve pathology may be seen.
+More serious defects can include tetralogy of Fallot.
+Hypothyroidism, type 1 diabetes mellitus, duodenal atresia, and leukemia are also seen at higher rates in patients with Down syndrome.
+Additionally, the overall occurrence of infection is greater, leading to elevated surgical site infection risk as compared to the general population.

 Down syndrome is associated with high rates of scoliosis and slipped capital femoral epiphysis (Figure 4).

-The hypotonia and ligamentous laxity often present also commonly lead to hip instability and recurrent patellofemoral dislocation (Figure 5).
+Hypotonia and ligamentous laxity commonly lead to hip instability and recurrent patellofemoral dislocation in these individuals (Figure 5).

 Chromosomal analysis in Down syndrome reveals three copies of chromosome 21, which is diagnostic for this syndrome.